SunLab-GMU/SPEAKER/README.md

 ```
 $ sudo python tracing.py
 ```
-Then, follow the output instruction of the script to run a docker container, wait at least 120 seconds for container to warm up, perform normal operations as much as possible, and gracefully shutdown the container.
+Then, follow the output instructions of the script to run a docker container, wait at least 120 seconds for container to warm up, perform normal operations as much as possible, and gracefully shutdown the container.

 After that, three syscall lists will be generated for booting, running, and shutdown phases in the folder ``speaker/profile``.
 You can also prepare the syscall lists by yourself (refer [syscall list examples](./ProfileExample) for format).